id101010/matlab-examples/README.md

-# matlab-dglproject
+# matlab-examples
-Some matlab projects concerning differential equations written in class.
+Some matlab examples dealing with differential equations and statistics written in class.